 - Rich Layout Inspector

 Layout Inspector was already a popular feature with Android Studio and now this feature has got an upgrade with Android Studio 4.0.
-The new Layout Inspector the developers can debug the app UI more easily and effortlessly as they now can see the data being used by the app and the way resources are being used by a running app.
+With the new Layout Inspector, the developers can debug the app UI more easily and effortlessly as they now can see the data being used by the app and the way resources are being used by a running app.

 - Validating App Layout Across Screens